-The Consumer Attorneys of California (CAOC) support AB 371 because it "ensures pedestrians are afforded liability coverage if they are injured by a shared mobility device.
-This bill also requires the addition of braille and tactile signage with raised characters on devices to help the visually impaired identify the device provider and locate necessary contact information to file an injury report."
+The Consumer Attorneys of California (CAOC) support AB 371 because it "ensures pedestrians are afforded liability coverage if they are injured by a shared mobility device."
+They write in support: This bill also requires the addition of braille and tactile signage with raised characters on devices to help the visually impaired identify the device provider and locate necessary contact information to file an injury report."
 CAOC adds that "shared mobility devices, such as scooters and bikes (collectively e-devices), become a more popular means of transportation, pedestrians face an increased risk of injury.
 Improperly parked e-devices and riders using the devices in the pedestrian walkway pose a great danger and can lead to severe injuries for pedestrians, especially the visually impaired who rely on clear walkways free of hindrance. . .
 The absence of braille and tactile signage with raised characters on e-devices prevents the visually impaired from accessing information about the provider after an injury.
-The addition of such signage will ensure pedestrians with visual impairments can properly identify the device provider's contact information to file a report."
+The addition of such signage will ensure pedestrians with visual impairments can properly identify the device provider's contact information to file a report.
 ARGUMENTS IN OPPOSITION:

-This bill is opposed by the major companies that provide shared mobility devices, in particular Lime, Bird, and Spin, unless it is amended to remove the expanded liability insurance requirements.
-(The opponents have stated no objection to adding relevant contact information in Braille, but have taken issue with adding an alphanumeric identifier.)
+This bill is opposed by the major companies that provide shared mobility devices (opponents have stated no objection to adding relevant contact information in Braille).
 Opponents contend that device providers already maintain adequate insurance for accidents that harm users.
 However, this bill, the opponents contend, would "expand liability insurance to cover negligent or reckless behavior of users.
 Under this bill, the reckless e-scooter drivers would be immunized from any damages they cause, will all liabilities being covered by the shared e-scooter operators."
-Opponents contend that the bill would not only fail to meaningful improve safety, but that it would create a "perverse incentive" and establish "a moral hazard by not holding individual parties responsible for their own actions, effectively absolving riders who behave recklessly since shared e-scooter operators would ultimately be responsible for any damage they cause."
+Opponents contend that the bill would not only fail to meaningfully improve safety, but that it would create a "perverse incentive" and establish a moral hazard by not holding individual parties responsible for their own actions, effectively absolving riders who behave recklessly since shared e-scooter operators would ultimately be responsible for any damage they cause.
 Finally, opponents contend that companies that provide shared mobility devices already obtain high-rate insurance policies, and they fear that the expanded liability created by this bill would make it "impossible for operators to be insured in the State."
+Biking organizations, in particular the North American Bikeshare and Scootershare Association, the League of American Bicyclists, and People for Bikes, write in opposition that the requirements of this bill would jeopardize long standing and popular bikeshare systems, and stifle growth of the micromobility industry.
 The Civil Justice Association of California writes: Under existing law, scooter companies are required to maintain liability insurance to cover injuries to users of the devices.
 AB 371 unfairly singles out scooter companies by also requiring them to obtain insurance that covers any injury to a pedestrian caused by the negligent conduct of the scooter rider.
 This effectively makes scooter companies liable for the acts of the scooter rider.
 While safeguarding pedestrians, particularly those with visual impairment, is laudable, this bill does not advance that goal.
 Shifting the responsibility of wrongful acts of riders onto others is contrary to the goal of improved scooter safety for pedestrians.
 It will encourage negligent scooter riders to be more, not less, negligent.
 AB 371 is also highly arbitrary as it holds scooter companies to a different liability standard than other recreational transportation rental companies.
 This bill will jeopardize the survival of scooter companies and a convenient and valued transportation for the public.
-AB 371 should be amended to remove the shifting of liability from scooter riders to scooter companies."
+AB 371 should be amended to remove the shifting of liability from scooter riders to scooter companies.
 SUPPORT: